-Top leaders still inside the country, including members of the ANC's military wing, Umkhonto we Sizwe (Spear of the Nation), were arrested in 1963.
+Top leaders still inside the country, including members of the ANC's newly formed military wing, Umkhonto we Sizwe (Spear of the Nation), were arrested in 1963.
 At the Rivonia Trial, eight ANC leaders, including Nelson Mandela, convicted of sabotage (instead of treason, the original charge), were sentenced to life imprisonment.

 The resurgence of resistance politics in the early 1970s was dramatic.
-June 1976 marked the beginning of a sustained anti-apartheid revolt.
-School pupils in Soweto rose up against apartheid education, followed by youth uprisings throughout the country.
+The year 1976 marked the beginning of a sustained anti-apartheid revolt.
+In June, school pupils in Soweto rose up against apartheid education, followed by youth uprisings throughout the country.

-Strong, legal vehicles for the democratic forces tested the State, whose response until then had been invariably heavy-handed repression.
+Strong, legal vehicles for the democratic forces tested the State, whose response until then had been invariably heavyhanded repression.